 As noted above, during initial site characterization, Phillips 66 anticipates using the RWQCB ESLs for commercial and industrial workers to initially screen site characterization data.
 If ESLs are exceeded, then Phillips 66 indicates that the appropriate oversight agencies would be consulted to determine how to address impacted soils.
+In addition, some of the contaminants that may be encountered at the site have San Francisco Bay Regional Water Quality Control Board ESLs for soil concentrations that leech to groundwater and the Central Coast Water Board would be consulted to determine if there is a risk for contaminants to leach to groundwater.
+Note that leaching ESLs are not a function of land use type.
 If needed, Phillips 66 would develop site-specific, risk-based cleanup levels, protective of future industrial workers, for use in risk management and remediation decision-making.